The routes for the 2018 Macmillan Dorset Bike Ride will be confirmed soon.

 All rides start and finish from Corfe Mullen Recreation Ground Badbury View Road

 The Macmillan Dorset 100 ride will consist of just one loop and less confusing dividing points this will mean the ride will go further west.
 Starting in Corfe Mullen and visiting Wimborne, Blandford, Winterborne Stickland, Bulbarrow, Hazelbury Bryan, Holwell, Yetminster, Chetnole, Glanvilles Wooton, Mappowder, Ansty, Dewlish, Cheselbourne Milton Abbas.
 The route then joins the other longer rides at Winterborne Whitechurch for the same route back to the finish via Winterborne Kingston, Anderson, Bloxworth, Morden and Lytchett Matravers.
 Please note this ride is for the serious cyclist and fund raiser, we do expect cyclists to be contributing in the region of £100 each when taking part in this ride.
 We recommend cyclists should be able to average 15 mph if undertaking this ride.
-Start Time 08:00 only Late Entry Fee £30
+Start Time 08:00 only Standard Entry Fee £30

 In the weeks leading up to the ride, whatever your distance, it is advisable to try out during training the nutrition products you are aiming to use on the day.
 Never try anything new on the day as this could lead to Gastro-Intestinal problems.
 Follow these tips and you should have a thoroughly enjoyable and nutritionally trouble free day.